evyncke/v6ops-james/draft-vyncke-v6ops-james.md

 ## Vantage Points

-Several servers were used worldwide (albeit missing Africa and China as the authors were unable to find IPv6 servers in these regions). {{table_vantage}} lists all the vantage points together with their AS number and country.
+Several servers were used worldwide. {{table_vantage}} lists all the vantage points together with their AS number and country.

 {::include ./vantage_as.inc}
 {: #table_vantage title="All vantage AS"}